k2view-academy/K2View-Academy/articles/39_discovery_catalog/01_discovery_overview.md

 * Uncover and investigate hidden but potentially useful insights in data.
 * Find and flag sensitive information, to be able to better protect it.

-Fabric provides a Data Discovery solution enabling a complete view of the Fabric interfaces, starting from RDBMS interface type.
+Fabric provides a Data Discovery solution enabling an insight into the Fabric interfaces, starting from RDBMS interface type.
 The solution capabilities are:

 * Explore the data source's elements (schemas, objects, fields) and the links between them.
 * Profile the metadata and the data (e.g. PII identification).